What is distrust?

 "They are ignoring me!"

-You greeted someone or started a conversation, and they didn't reply (or didn't hear because they were busy).
+You greeted someone or started talking, and they didn't reply (or didn't hear because they were busy).

 "They don't like talking to me anymore, they consider me inferior."
 (Although they may be immersed in some deep trouble).

-Someone didn't invite you to a small gathering or program.
+You were not invited to a small event or program.

-"These people don't consider me to be on their level or they are jealous of me."
+"These people don't consider me to be of their level or are jealous of me."
 (Although it is possible that they were limited to close family members only).

 You messaged, the other person 'Seen' it but didn't reply immediately.